CESNET/ipfixcol2/src/plugins/output/json/README.rst

         if enabled, no records are dropped.
 However, if the cluster is slow or not accessible at all, the plugin waits (i.e. blocks) until data are send.
-This can significantly slow down or block(!) the whole collector and other output plugins [true/false, default: false] :``property``:
+This can significantly slow down or block(!) the whole collector and other output plugins [true/false, default: false] :``performanceTuning``:
+        By default, the connection provided by librdkafka is not optimized for high throughput required for transport of JSON records.
+This option adds optional library parameters, which reduces messaging overhead and significantly improves throughput.
+In particular, Kafka message capacity is increased and maximal buffering interval is prolonged.
+        These options can be overwritten by user defined properties.
+        [true/false, default: true]
+    :``property``:
         Additional configuration properties of librdkafka library as key/value pairs.
         Multiple <property> parameters, which can improve performance, can be defined.